How to Train Your Dragon: The Hidden World poster

 The inciting incident occurs at 12 minutes when Grimmel infiltrates Hiccup's house, revealing he's hunted all Night Furies.
 He demands Toothless's surrender, threatening Berk's destruction.
 The peaceful status quo is shattered..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Hiccup makes the active choice to evacuate Berk and search for the Hidden World.
+This indicates the protagonist's commitment to Hiccup makes the active choice to evacuate Berk and search for the Hidden World.
 The ships set sail, leaving their ancestral home behind.
 A new journey begins., moving from reaction to action.

 At 52 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Toothless and the Light Fury fly together using the automatic tail.
+Notably, this crucial beat Toothless and the Light Fury fly together using the automatic tail.
 He flies free without Hiccup for the first time.
 False victory: it seems Toothless can have both worlds - freedom and Hiccup.
 But this independence will be tested., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 76 minutes (73% through) represents the emotional nadir.
 Here, Grimmel's army attacks New Berk.
 All dragons are captured including Toothless.
 Hiccup is completely defeated - his dragon, his people's dragons, and his dream of coexistence are all lost.
-The "death" of the dream., shows the protagonist at their lowest point.
+The "death" of the dream., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 83 minutes initiates the final act resolution at 80% of the runtime.
 Hiccup synthesizes his understanding: "We've been brought up to be dragon fighters.
 It's time we learned to get along without them."
 He commits to the rescue and the sacrifice.
 The old tail (connection) will save them one last time., demonstrating the transformation achieved throughout the journey.